-Which of the freshest fitness wearables to hit the market is for you?
+Do you need a feature-heavy smartwatch or fitness tracker?

 Apple Watch Series 7 hosts an extra-large display, new keyboard, IPX certification, and fast charging.

-Apple Watch Series 7 is the most durable Apple Watch yet.
+Series 7 is the most durable Apple Watch yet.
 The watch face is made of Apple's most crack-resistant crystal, and it's the first Apple Watch to receive an IPX certification.
 You don't have to worry about wearing it in dusty environments.
 Plus, its advanced navigation and safety tracking features can pinpoint your location worldwide and alert local emergency services if you ever find yourself in a bind, making it the perfect companion for rugged adventurers.

-Unlike Fitbit Charge 5, Apple Watch Series 7 offers fast charging.
+Unlike the Charge 5, the Series 7 offers fast charging.
 It has a new fast-charging USB-C cable that can take it from 0 to 80% in 45 minutes.
 Eight minutes of charging is enough for eight hours of sleep tracking.
 This helps compensate for Series 7's relatively short battery life of 18 hours.

-You're also only going to be able to voice command and access Siri with Apple Watch Series 7.
-It's the only wearable of the two that hosts media play, stream, and storage, as well as customizable apps.
-Other perks of owning Series 7 include opting into the optional built-in cellular system.
+You're also only going to be able to voice command and access Siri with the Series 7.
+It's the only wearable of the two that hosts media play, stream, storage, and customizable apps.
+Other perks of owning the Series 7 include opting into the optional built-in cellular system.
 This ensures that you'll always stay connected.
-You can make calls, send texts, answer emails, or check voicemails wherever you are around the globe.
+You can make calls, send texts, answer emails, or check voicemails wherever you are.

 Apple Watch Series 7 vs. Fitbit Charge 5: Fitbit's most advanced tracker

-Fitbit Charge 5 is by far Fitbit's most advanced tracker.
-It builds on the already impressive features of its predecessor Fitbit Charge 4, with new offerings like ECG monitoring.
+The Fitbit Charge 5 is Fitbit's most advanced tracker by far.
+It builds on the already impressive features of its predecessor Charge 4, with new offerings like ECG monitoring.
 Keep tabs on your heart health with a compatible ECG app that assesses your heart for any rhythm irregularities.
-It will store results so you can share them with your doctor if necessary.
+It will store results to share with your doctor if necessary.

-It features new EDA scans.
+It features EDA scans.
 The Charge 5 allows you to use the on-wrist EDA scan app to detect electrodermal activity or tiny changes in your skin's sweat level.
 This indicates your body's physical response to stress.
 Daily stress management scores show you how exercise, mindfulness, and sleep affect your stress levels so you can track and manage stress over time.

 Fitbit Charge 5 offers new EDA, ECG, and Daily Readiness Scores for more comprehensive health and fitness monitoring.

-Fitbit Charge 5 delivers a Daily Readiness Score that helps optimize your body's energy.
+The Charge 5 delivers a Daily Readiness Score that helps optimize your body's energy.
 It will show you whether you're ready for a strenuous workout, need to take it easy, or must prioritize recovery.
 This score is based on your exercise, sleep, and heart rate variability.
-It does require a Fitbit Premium membership, but your Charge 5 comes with six months of Premium, so you have ample time to try it out.
+It does require a Fitbit Premium membership, but your Charge 5 comes with six months of Premium (for new members only), so you have ample time to try it out.

-Fitbit Charge 5 is outfitted with its own built-in GPS, Active Zone Minutes, and workout intensity maps.
+It's outfitted with built-in GPS, Active Zone Minutes, and workout intensity maps.
 Active Zone Minutes will help you get the most out of your workouts by guiding you towards your target heart rate zones.
 Then, you can view your workout routes and heart rate variability in your workout intensity maps in the Fitbit app.

 Apple Watch Series 7 vs. Fitbit Charge 5: Compatibility, customization, and battery

-When it comes to compatibility, Apple Watch Series 7 is only compatible with iOS, while Fitbit Charge 5 is compatible with both iOS and Android.
-This makes Fitbit Charge 5 the definite choice for Android users.
+When it comes to compatibility, the Apple Watch Series 7 is only compatible with iOS, while the Fitbit Charge 5 is compatible with both iOS and Android.
+This makes the Charge 5 the definite choice for Android users.

-Both the Series 7 and the Charge 5 host interchangeable bands and customizable watch faces.
+The Series 7 and the Charge 5 host interchangeable bands and customizable watch faces.
 Apple Watch Series 7 has the Charge 5 beat in options.
 It comes in more colors, more materials, and offers more watch face choices.
 New colors for the Series 7 include midnight, starlight, green, blue, and (PRODUCT) RED.
 The Fitbit Charge 5 comes in three colors: black, lunar white, and steel blue.

-If we're talking battery life, the Charge 5 comes out way ahead.
+If we're talking battery life, Charge 5 comes out way ahead.
 It offers up to seven days of battery depending on usage, which far outshines Apple Watch Series 7's 18 hours.
-Remember that if you operate either wearable in GPS, music, or Wi-Fi mode a lot, it will drain the battery much faster than basic watch mode.
+Remember; if you operate either wearable in GPS, music, or Wi-Fi mode a lot, it will drain the battery much faster than basic watch mode.

 Apple Watch Series 7 vs. Fitbit Charge 5: Which should you buy?

-Well, if it's a matter of urgency, the Fitbit Charge 5 is available to pre-order right now and is set to ship out in late September.
-Apple Watch Series 7 was announced on September 14th, 2021 with no specific launch date.
-Apple has vaguely stated later this Fall.

-If you can afford to wait and have the budget for it, Apple Watch Series 7 can do everything Fitbit Charge 5 can do, and then some.
+If you have the budget for it, the Apple Watch Series 7 can do everything the Fitbit Charge 5 can do, and then some.
 You're going to get comprehensive health and fitness monitoring on top of smart technology, making it the more all-encompassing purchase.

 If you don't need smart features and are looking for advanced health and fitness monitoring at a great value, Fitbit Charge 5 is an excellent choice.
 It offers exciting new features and impressive battery life.
 At the end of the day, both wearables will keep you on the right track to health.
-The choice comes down to urgency, budget, and the features you need most.
+The choice comes down to budget and the features you need most.

 Savvy smartwatch